GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 ## Objectives

-- Examine and understand the core components of the terraform scripts.
+- Examine and understand the core components of the Terraform scripts.
-- Run the Terraform script to deploy a single containerized application across a group of Cloud Run services in multiple cloud regions behind a global L7 cloud load balancer.
+- Run the Terraform script to deploy a single containerized application across a group of Cloud Run services in multiple Cloud Regions behind a External Global L7 Cloud Load Balancer.
 - Modify the deployment scripts to add additional regions to your multiregional deployment.

 ## Costs